 - An autonomous barrier at the crosswalk, which identifies children who want to cross the road and stops the traffic in order for them to cross safely (instead of or in addition to the Zaha"v patrols).

-The teachers teach the students the "EFK program", and in the raising ideas for projects stage, many ideas were brought up:
+The teachers teach the students the "EFK program", and in the raising ideas for projects stage, some of the ideas that came up include:

 - A water balloon tying machine